9.8 Changes in U.S. Deferred Income Taxes Related to a Foreign Branch CTA

 - View B — The offsetting adjustment should be recognized in the U.S. parent’s income statement.
 Although the branch is considered a foreign entity under ASC 830, the DTAs or DTLs related to the U.S. temporary differences represent assets and liabilities of the parent entity rather than those of the branch being translated.
 Accordingly, the DTAs or DTLs represent the U.S. parent’s assets or liabilities that are denominated in a currency other than its functional currency.
 Exchange rate fluctuations will increase or decrease the amount of the parent’s functional currency cash flows upon recovery or settlement of the DTA or DTL; therefore, in accordance with ASC 830-20-35-1, such fluctuations would be reported as foreign currency transaction gains or losses in the determination of net income.
 Alternatively, under ASC 830-740-45-1, the U.S. parent may classify the transaction gain or loss in deferred tax benefit or expense rather than in pretax income if that presentation is considered more useful.

-The selected method should be applied consistently to all DTAs and DTLs related to U.S.
+An entity’s selected view should be applied consistently to all DTAs and

-temporary differences denominated in a foreign currency.
+DTLs related to U.S. temporary differences denominated in a foreign currency.
+The

 Example 9-10